1and1/go-gchat-notifier-plugin/README.md

     or [this image](img/stageStatus.png) for a sample
     on the document structure.
-  * `serverInfo`: The server info object that contains the servers address(es).
+  * `serverInfo`: The server info object that contains the server's address(es).
 Can be used to render some URLs towards the console.
     See [this json](doc/serverInfo.json)
     or [this image](img/serverInfo.png) for a sample